The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Results

-The fact that the models reside in different rotational regimes is likely because the radius and rotation period of TRAPPIST-1e places it just at the edge between fast and Rhines (intermediate) rotation regimes \citep{Haqq_Misra2018}, as already identified in \citet{Sergeev2020}.
+The fact that the models reside in different rotational regimes is likely because the radius and rotation period of TRAPPIST-1e places it just at the edge between fast and Rhines (intermediate) rotation regimes \citep{carone2015connecting,carone2016connecting,Haqq_Misra2018}, as already identified in \citet{Sergeev2020} and \citet{Carone2018} specifically for TRAPPIST-1e.
 As a matter of fact, \citet{Sergeev2020} showed that just a change in the parameterization of convection can drive a GCM into one or the other dynamical regime.
 Unlike the simulations in \citet{Edson11}, initial conditions are unlikely to play a role here as all simulations start from isothermal conditions of 300~K and null winds.
 We also identified in preliminary THAI simulations (of the UM model) that subtle changes (here, of correlated-k tables) are able to settle the GCM to a different rotation regime.
-Last but not least, we note that similar behaviour appears in the aquaplanet THAI simulations, with ROCKE-3D being an outlier and settling in a fast-rotator regime \citep{Sergeev21_THAI}.
+We also note that a similar behaviour appears in the aquaplanet THAI simulations, with ROCKE-3D being an outlier and settling in a fast-rotator regime \citep{Sergeev21_THAI}.
+Changes in surface friction can also drive GCMs into one or the other climate regime \citep{carone2016connecting}, but we caution that the surface frictions used in \citet{carone2016connecting} may be unrealistically high thus potentially overestimating the importance of this effect \citep{Wicker:2022}.
+More generally, this shows that the tipping point is highly non-linear and that small parameter changes can lead to a different climate regime.

-A possible explanation of the regime shift between Ben~1 and Ben~2 cases is the change in the planetary Rossby deformation radius.
-The mean atmospheric molecular weight increases from roughly \SI{28}{\g\per\mol} to \SI{44}{\g\per\mol} moving from the Ben~1 to Ben~2 simulations (i.e. from \ce{N2} to \ce{CO2}-dominated atmospheres), which reduces the atmospheric scale height and therefore increases the Rossby deformation radius \citep{Haqq_Misra2018} relative to the radius of the planet.
-As a result most of the GCMs are in a fast-rotator dynamical regime in the Ben~1 case and in a (intermediate) Rhines-rotator dynamical regime for Ben~2.
+Similar regime changes are seen between N$_2$ and CO$_2$-rich atmospheres in the cases including moisture \citep{Sergeev21_THAI}, and it is apparent that the simulations are sensitive to several parameters for this regime.
+Model parameterizations affect the eddy generation in our GCMs in different ways, which may then tip the balance one way or another.
+Further work has been performed to explore the potential bistability of this climate state (Sergeev et al., submitted).